aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 In your Cloud9 terminal, run the following code:

 ```
+# Command should be ran from /home/ec2-user/environment/aws-serverless-workshops/MachineLearning/1_DataProcessing in your cloud 9 environment
+# run `pwd` to see your current directory

 TODO - double check this syntax
 Run some code in the terminal to >> a scratchpad.txt with the appropriate parameters you'll need for this template (also include DataProcessingRole Arn)

 aws cloudformation create-stack \
     --stack-name wildrydes-ml-mod1-3 \
+    --parameters ParameterKey=DataBucket,ParameterValue=YOUR_BUCKET_NAME \
+    ParameterKey=IngestedRawDataFanOutQueueArn,ParameterValue=YOUR_QUEUE_ARN \
+    --region YOUR_REGION \
     --capabilities CAPABILITY_NAMED_IAM \
     --template-body file://cloudformation/3_lambda_functions.yml
 ```